SS Constitution: In popular culture

-American movie actress Grace Kelly sailed aboard SS Constitution from New York to Monaco for her wedding to Prince Rainier in 1956.
+American movie actress Grace Kelly sailed aboard Constitution from New York to Monaco for her wedding to Prince Rainier in 1956.

-SS Constitution was featured in the 1957 film, An Affair to Remember starring Cary Grant and Deborah Kerr.
+Constitution was featured in the 1957 film, An Affair to Remember starring Cary Grant and Deborah Kerr.
 Former President Harry S. Truman and his wife Bess sailed back to New York from Europe on the Constitution in the summer of 1958.
 The ship was also featured in the beginning and end of an episode of the Naked City TV series titled "No Naked Ladies in Front of Giovanni's House!" aired April 17, 1963.
 The ship also featured prominently in the Magnum, P.I. television series episode titled "All Thieves on Deck" aired January 30, 1986.

+Sinking

+The SS Constitution was retired from the American Hawaii Cruises fleet in 1995 and had fallen into disrepair by 1997.
+On November 17, 1997, the ship was being towed to a scrapping shipyard to be dismantled when it sank about 800 miles north of Hawaii.